abhishekghz/abhishekghz/README.md

 ### Hi there 👋

 ## - 🌺 I am Abhishek Gautam
+- AI Researcher, working at @IIT Dhanbad.
+- AI Researcher at DRDO, Dehradun.
-- 🔭 I’m a developer and OS enthusiasts.
+- - 🔭 I’m a developer and OS enthusiasts.
 - 🌱 I’m working on different language like Python, Kotlin, Flutter, Machine Learning Predictions and AI.
 - 👯 I’m looking to collaborate for major projects.